First Day Jitters: Navigating the Workplace

 Prepare your outfit

 Dress professionally but comfortably.
 First impressions matter, so make sure you feel confident and put-together.
 If you remember how people dressed during your interview, that's great; if you don't, we recommend going smarter than you think on day one and changing as the week progresses.
-I would also recommend purchasing new clothes after your first week so that you have an idea of the dress code and do not waste time and money on inappropriate clothing.
+I would also recommend buying new clothes after your first week, rather than before, so that you have an idea of the dress code and do not waste time and money on inappropriate clothing.

 Plan your commute